moelody/feedfox/README.md

-# ReactSS
+# FeedFox

-ReactSS is a modern RSS reader that can play youtube videos, listen to podcasts, download torrents and view cat GIFs 😾
+FeedFox is a modern RSS reader that allows you to play youtube videos, listen to podcasts, download torrents, browser reddit, twitter and view cat GIFs 😾

 # Running it locally